Book Character Name Ideas: 90+ Names by Genre

 Elowen Nighthollow

-A name rooted in Cornish mythology meaning "elm tree," paired with a shadowy surname that evokes ancient forests where magic sleeps beneath tangled roots—perfect for a woodland sorceress or reluctant hero discovering hidden powers
+A Cornish-rooted first name meaning "elm tree," paired with a shadowy surname that suggests old forests and buried magic.
+It works for a woodland sorceress or a reluctant hero discovering hidden powers

 - 2